k-rokicki/covid-isolator/README.md

 python3 -m scripts.poi_filter
 ```

-Filtering script removes points which do not have `name` key and for schools checks whether the name is in `schools` array from `src/contants/constants.py`.
+Filtering script removes points which do not have `name` key and for schools checks whether the name contains any keyword from `schools` array in `src/contants/constants.py`.

 ## Creating visualizations